 People often ask how to get from Tel Aviv to Petra.
 Thanks to its proximity to Israel, it is possible to travel from Tel Aviv to Petra every day of the week.
 Here, we highlight some of the best options available to you to experience this wondrous place.
 Our guide on how to plan the perfect trip to Jordan and Petra from Israel will be a helpful tool in figuring it all out.
 Keep scrolling to find out how to get from Tel Aviv to Petra.

 Take A Tour

-One-day tours to Petra from Tel Aviv leave early in the morning to make the most of the day, and to avoid delays at the border.
-From Tel Aviv we travel to Eilat to cross the border into Jordan, then travel north to Petra to enjoy a fully guided tour of the site.
-Petra, one of the Seven Wonders of the Ancient World and a UNESCO World Heritage Site, is a Nabatean city that was lost for hundreds of years and only rediscovered around 200 years ago, now hailed by UNESCO as “one of the most precious properties of man’s cultural heritage.”
+One-day tours to Petra from Tel Aviv leave early in the morning.
+This is to make the most of the day and to avoid delays at the border.
+From Tel Aviv. we travel to Eilat to cross the border into Jordan.
+We then travel north to Petra to enjoy a fully guided tour of the site.
+Petra is one of the Seven Wonders of the Ancient World and a UNESCO World Heritage Site.
+It’s a Nabatean city that was lost for hundreds of years.
+This wonder was only rediscovered around 200 years ago.
+It’s now hailed by UNESCO as “one of the most precious properties of man’s cultural heritage.”

-The 1-day tour, one of our best-sellers, includes guiding, transportation, a lunch box, water bottle, and entrance fees.
+The 1-day tour, one of our best-sellers, includes guiding, transportation, a lunch box, a water bottle, and entrance fees.

 If one day in Petra seems like enough, one of our most popular options is our Petra & Wadi Rum 2 Day Tour from Tel Aviv, which gives you the unique experience of staying overnight at a Bedouin Camp in Wadi Rum under the stars after taking a Jeep safari through the desert.
 On the second day, you’ll experience Petra with a handpicked guide.

 While there are three borders between Israel and Jordan where crossing is possible, the recommended border to use is Wadi Arava.
 Located outside of Eilat, Arava is the closest border crossing to Petra, and also the easiest of all the borders to manage on your own.
 Here it is possible to purchase a visa at the border for most passport holders and, being a very popular tourist destination year-round, is perfectly safe.
 Check out our guide all about visas for Jordan here.

-Unfortunately, there are no public buses directly to the Wadi Arava border/Yithak Rabin Border Terminal, so it will be necessary to order a taxi from the Eilat Central Bus Station.
+Unfortunately, there are no public buses directly to the Wadi Arava border/Yitzhak Rabin Border Terminal, so it will be necessary to order a taxi from the Eilat Central Bus Station.
 It is important to note the border’s operation hours and be sure to enter and exit within those times.
 To date, Arava operates Sunday to Thursday from 06:30 to 20:00, and Friday and Saturday from 08:00 – 20:00.
 These hours may be affected by religious or other holidays observed by either country, so it is always advisable to check in advance.

 A big benefit of traveling with a tour group is the direct transportation provided along with professional border assistance.
 Our organized Petra Tours ensure risk-free travel to Petra with pre-arranged visas and all transportation.
 When booking a tour with us, everything is handled for you, worry and fuss-free.